 g.
 Revisions: This feature allows you to see the changes you have made to a post over a particular time and makes it easy for you to switch to a previous version should the need arise.
 The revision tracks and keeps records of changes made on your site making it easier to switch to changes made within a specific time range.

 Scheduling: This feature allows you to publish a post to a future date.
-You schedule your posts and get it published on a later date.
+You schedule your posts and get them published at a later date.

 Post Slug: A post slug is a user-friendly and human-readable URL that is a combination of words in lowercase and separated by dashes that are automatically extracted from the post title or can be typed as a permalink for the post.